White House Down: Plot

 Sawyer surrenders himself to save Emily.
-Walker, blaming Iran for his son's death, demands Sawyer use the football to launch nuclear missiles against various Iranian cities.
+Walker, blaming Iran, not Sawyer, for his son's death, demands Sawyer use the football to launch nuclear missiles against various Iranian cities.
 Cale sets fire to several rooms as a diversion.
-Tyler inadvertently triggers the tunnel explosives while trying to escape and is vaporized.
-Cale kills most of the mercenaries and frees the hostages, one of whom (White House tour guide Donaldson) fatally bludgeons Killick before the terrorist kills Cale.
+Tyler inadvertently triggers the tunnel explosives while trying to escape and is killed instantly.
+Cale dispatches most of the mercenaries and frees the hostages, one of whom (White House tour guide Donnie Donaldson) fatally bludgeons Killick before he can kill Cale.
 Stenz engages with Cale and is blown up with a grenade belt.
 Sawyer attacks Walker, but in the fight, Walker uses Sawyer's handprint to activate the football and shoots Sawyer.
-Before Walker can finally launch the missiles, Cale crashes a reinforced Chevrolet Suburban into the Oval Office and kills him with the car's mini-gun.
+Before Walker can finally launch the missiles, Cale crashes a reinforced Chevrolet Suburban into the Oval Office and kills him with the car's minigun.
 Emily runs outside and waves off the incoming fighter planes with a presidential flag, and the lead air strike pilot aborts the attack.
-Sawyer survives thanks to a pocket watch once belonging to Abraham Lincoln that stopped Walker's bullet.
+Sawyer survives thanks to a pocket watch that once belonged to Abraham Lincoln stopping Walker's bullet.

-With Finnerty's help, Cale realizes that Raphelson was Walker's accomplice, having acted at the behest of the corrupt military–industrial complex.
-Believing Sawyer dead and that nobody would trust Cale's story, Raphelson is tricked into confessing and is arrested for treason.
+With Finnerty’s help, Cale realizes that Raphelson was Walker's accomplice and the mastermind behind the attack, having acted at the behest of the corrupt military–industrial complex.
+Believing Sawyer dead and that nobody would trust Cale's story, Raphelson is double-crossed into confessing and is arrested for treason.
 He swears revenge before he is captured.
 Sawyer names Cale his new special agent and takes him and Emily on an aerial tour of D.C. on Marine One.
 During the tour, Sawyer receives word that other nations have agreed to his peace deal after learning of the events at the White House, calling for an end to all wars.